OpenInsightHQ/.github/profile/README.md

 **Open Insight is designed to achieve business goals.**

-A conversation usually lasts minutes.

-A business goal may take hours, days, or even weeks.

 Enterprises don't measure conversations.

 **They measure outcomes.**

-## Built for Teams, Not Individuals
+## Built for Enterprise, Not Personal AI

-Most open-source Agent projects are designed for personal environments.
+Most AI Agents are designed for individual users.

+Each user installs, configures and manages their own AI environment.

-Open Insight is designed for organizations.
+Open Insight takes a different approach.

-Deploy once.

-Configure once.

-Govern centrally.

-Everyone works with the same Enterprise AI.
+AI belongs to the enterprise.

+Enterprise Skills, enterprise context, business knowledge and data connections are centrally managed by administrators and securely shared across the organization.

+Employees simply focus on achieving business goals.